jackalnom/centralcoastcauldrons/README.md

 In this second version of your shop, you need to also make and sell red and blue potions.
 You will need to come up with your own logic for when to buy red, green, or blue barrels.
 Your logic does not have to be particularly clever, you just have to make sure at some point your shop is successfully selling red, green, and blue potions.
 The implementation details from there are completely up to you.

 Additionally, you must support resetting your inventory state.
 Go to admin.py and fill in the appropriate functionality to the reset method which will set your gold back to 100 and your inventory to 0 when called.
+Additionally, make sure you update your tests to cover the additional functionality.

 ## Version 3 - Custom Potion Types and Order Management

 In the third version of central coast cauldrons, your goal is to:
-* support customizable potion mixes and remove all hardcoding of the potions sold from your code.
+* Support customizable potion mixes and remove all hardcoding of the potions sold from your code.
-* build out a proper order management system for our carts backed by our database.
+* Build out a proper order management system for our carts backed by our database.
-* Implement audit if you haven’t done so already.
+* Implement audit if you haven't done so already.
+* Write automated tests that cover all of the above.

 Additionally, please include the SQL used to create and initially populate your database in a file called schema.sql in the root of your github.
 I will be reviewing this to ensure your database tables are setup correctly.

 ### Supporting custom potion types
-Thus far, you’ve been hardcoding the mixing of potions to pure Red, pure Green, and pure Blue potions.
+Thus far, you've been hardcoding the mixing of potions to pure Red, pure Green, and pure Blue potions.
 What we are going to do now is create a table in your database where every row indicates a unique potion mixture.
 Each row will have (at a minimum):
-* the type of potion (for example 50 red, 0 green, 50 blue, 0 dark to make a purple potion) that can be made
+* The type of potion (for example 50 red, 0 green, 50 blue, 0 dark to make a purple potion) that can be made
-* all relevant catalog information you will need to offer them for sale.
+* All relevant catalog information you will need to offer them for sale.
-* the available inventory of that potion.
+* The available inventory of that potion.

 Across your endpoints, you must no longer hardcode ANY reference to a particular potion type.
 The potions your shop makes should be entirely driven by your new table.